Counter-revolutionary: China

 In 1917, during the Warlord Era general Zhang Xun attempted to reverse the 1911 Revolution that brought an end to the Qing dynasty by seizing Beijing in the Manchu Restoration.

-The anti-communist (and thus counter-revolutionary) Kuomintang party in China used the term "counter-revolutionary" to disparage the communists and other opponents of its regime.
+The anti-communist (and thus, the counter-revolutionary) Kuomintang party in China used the term "counter-revolutionary" to disparage the communists and other opponents of its regime.
 Chiang Kai-shek, the Kuomintang party leader, was the chief user of this term.

-The reason that the nominally conservative Kuomintang used this terminology was that the party had several leftist revolutionary influences in its ideology left over from the party's beginnings.
+The reason as to why the nominally conservative Kuomintang used this terminology was that during its origins, its ideology was influenced by several leftist revolutionary ideas.
 The Kuomintang, and Chiang Kai-shek used the words "feudal" and "counter-revolutionary" as synonyms for evil, and backwardness, and proudly proclaimed themselves to be revolutionary.
 Chiang called the warlords feudalists, and called for feudalism and counter-revolutionaries to be stamped out by the Kuomintang.
 Chiang showed extreme rage when he was called a warlord, because of its negative, feudal connotations.

 Chiang also crushed and dominated the merchants of Shanghai in 1927, seizing loans from them, with the threats of death or exile.
 Rich merchants, industrialists, and entrepreneurs were arrested by Chiang, who accused them of being "counter-revolutionary", and Chiang held them until they gave money to the Kuomintang.
 Chiang's arrests targeted rich millionaires, accusing them of communism and counter-revolutionary activities.
 Chiang also enforced an anti-Japanese boycott, sending his agents to sack the shops of those who sold Japanese made items and fining them.
 He also disregarded the internationally protected International Settlement, putting cages on its borders in which he threatened to place the merchants.
 The Kuomintang's alliance with the Green Gang allowed it to ignore the borders of the foreign concessions.

-A similar term also existed in the People's Republic of China, which includes charges such collaborating with foreign forces and inciting revolts against the government and ruling CCP.
+A similar term was also used in the People's Republic of China, which includes charges such as collaborating with foreign forces and inciting revolts against the government and the ruling CCP.
 According to Article 28 of the Chinese constitution, The state maintains public order and suppresses treasonable and other counter-revolutionary activities; It penalizes actions that endanger public security and disrupt the socialist economy and other criminal activities, and punishes and reforms criminals.

 The term was widely used during the Cultural Revolution, in which thousands of intellectuals and government officials were denounced as "counter-revolutionaries" by the Red Guards.
 Following the end of the Cultural Revolution, the term was also used against Lin Biao and the Gang of Four.